4th Army (RSFSR)

-The 4th Army was a field army of the Red Army during the Russian Civil War, which was formed 4 times between the beginning of March 1918 and March 1921.
+The 4th Army was a field army of the Red Army during the Russian Civil War, which was formed four times between the beginning of March 1918 and March 1921.

 History

 First formation

 On March 17, 1918, the Second All-Ukrainian Congress of Soviets decided to create armed forces to counter foreign and contra-revolutionary forces.

-Five armies of some 3.000 -3.500 men were created.
+Five armies of approximately 3,000 -3,500 men were created.
 In fact, these armies were only brigades with limited combat capabilities.
 The 4th Army was created near the city of Poltava under command of Vassili Kikvidze.
-The army counted 3,000 infantry, 200 cavalry, 1 armored train and 4 guns.
+The army counted 3,000 infantry, 200 cavalry, one armored train, and four guns.
 The 4th Army, now under command of Yuriy Sablin, tried in vain to defend Kharkiv against the advancing German Army.
 After its defeat, one part joined the Voronezh Detachment and the other part was added to the 1st Don Army operating in Ukraine in the area of the Donets river.

 Second formation

-On June 20, 1918 the 4th Army was created a second time as part of the Eastern Front.
+On June 20, 1918, the 4th Army was created a second time as part of the Eastern Front.

 In June 1918, the 4th Army fought against the White Guards troops in the Transvolga Region.
-In August it was located around Volsk, and then defended the Khvalynsk area.
-In November 1918 it participated in the offensive of the Eastern Front and took Samara.
-In January 1919 it took Oral.
-In March it took part in the suppression of rebellions in the Stavropol, Melekessk and Syzransk counties, and then moved to Lbichensk, Slymhinskaya, Oral and Guriev to fight against the Spring Offensive of the Russian Army (1919).
+In August, it was located around Volsk, and then defended the Khvalynsk area.
+In November 1918, it participated in the offensive of the Eastern Front and took Samara.
+In January 1919, it took Oral.
+In March, it took part in the suppression of rebellions in the Stavropol, Melekessk and Syzransk counties, and then moved to Lbichensk, Slymhinskaya, Oral and Guriev to fight against the Spring Offensive of the Russian Army (1919).

-Between August 15, 1919 and April 18, 1920 it was part of Southern group of Armies of the Eastern Front and of the Turkestan Front.
+Between August 15, 1919 and April 18, 1920, it was part of Southern group of Armies of the Eastern Front and of the Turkestan Front.
 It was disbanded on April 23, 1920 and the Army administration was transferred to the Transvolga Military District and the 2nd revolutionary Labor Army.